openspending/community.openspending.org/resources/gift/chapter1-3.md

 * Social audits using technology offer a possibility of close to real-time feedback and reporting.
 * Technology, e.g. mobile, can help transform traditional labour-intensive social auditing practices, which gives a possibility to scale-up corruption monitoring.
-* SMS technology has the possibility of reaching out to rural areas with limited internet access.
+* SMS technology has the possibility of reaching out to rural areas with limited Internet access.
 * Many of the projects featured in this section rely on sub-national level data to function: It is at local and regional level that many of the services from which citizens benefit most tangibly  are delivered e.g. infrastructure, healthcare, schooling.
 * Another type of data, which could be key for stimulating citizen feedback on an individual level, is data on personal entitlements, which might motivate citizens to provide feedback on whether they received their personal allowance.